MrHands/uttl-buildout/uttl/buildout/inklecate/README.md

 Path to the executable used to run commands.
 You don't need to set this if the executable was added to the system-wide `PATH` environment variable.

+`inputs` (mandatory)

+List of .ink files to compile using Inklecate.

 `always-install` (optional)

 Set this option to 1 to skip checks for missing installed files and always run the script.

+`working-dir` (optional)

+Change to this directory before executing the command.

-`output-directory` (optional)
+`output-dir` (optional)

-Directory where the  Defaults to the current directory.
+Directory where the files are built to.
+Defaults to the current directory.

-`input` (mandatory)

-List of .ink files to compile using Inklecate.

 `artefacts` (optional)